 i.
 Read or hear the proceedings of the meeting substantially concurrently with those proceedings;

 ii.
 If allowed by the procedures governing the meeting, have the member’s remarks heard or read by other participants in the meeting substantially concurrently with the making of those remarks; and

 iii.
 If otherwise entitled, vote on matters submitted to the members.

 6. Member Quorum.
 A quorum of the members is 10% of the members entitled to vote at that meeting.
 If a quorum is not present, the meeting may be adjourned and recalled with 5 days’ written notice provided prior to the new date.

 7. Member Voting.
-All issues to be voted upon will be decided by a simple majority of those present at the meeting in which the vote takes place unless otherwise specified in these Bylaws.
+All issues to be voted upon will be decided by a simple majority.
 All eligible voters may cast 1 vote.
-Voting may be done in writing to the Board within the specified time if the member is unable to attend.
 Voting by proxy is NOT permitted.
 The following decisions in all cases require approval of the voting membership:

 b.
 Ratification/rejection of amendments to the Articles of Incorporation and Bylaws.